naturemed/naturemed.github.io/pages/epa/001/epa_subjective.md

   - Any heart work-ups in the past
 - Meds/supplements
   - Full review of all medications and supplements pt is currently taking

-- Goals
-- Vital Force
-  {% include note.html content= '<br>Vis medicatrix naturae: "an inherent self-healing process in people that is ordered and intelligent.
-Naturopathic physicians act to identify and remove obstacles to healing and recovery, and to facilitate and augment this inherent self-healing process."
-[AANP, 2022](https://naturopathic.org/page/PrinciplesNaturopathicMedicine?&hhsearchterms=%22vis+and+medicatrix+and+naturae%22))' %}

-## Evaluate healing power and processes (pathobiography)
-   {{site.data.alerts.important}}
-   {{page.pathobiology-tooltip}}
-   {{site.data.alerts.end}}
 - HPI: not needed because it’s a wellness exam
 - PMHx
   - Reproductive and Sexual Hx